This post is also available in: Español

 Follow Sherry Vine and her great video parodies on her YouTube channel.

-One of the best parts about being a queen is spending time with the gay community of NYC on a regular basis.
+One of the best parts of being a queen is spending time with the gay community of NYC on a regular basis.
 You get to laugh, play, drink, blackout, dance, “go to the bathroom,” blackout again and wake up just about anywhere with some of the most fun people in the city.
 You also get to be this wild and crazy cartoon version of yourself, and people are inevitably charmed by your very presence.

 But what happens when the person enamored by your wit and sass is also a regulation hottie that makes your tuck unfurl?

 My tip is to always bring a boy bag!
-If you’re hosting a drag brunch, and you get the side-eye from a potential boyfriend—or even bedfriend—it’s best to capitalize on the momentum, hunny!
+If you’re hosting a drag brunch, and you get the side-eye from a potential boyfriend — or even bedfriend — it’s best to capitalize on the momentum, hunny!
 Kill your numbers, collect your coin and then get the fuck out of drag!
 Gag him with your handsome boyness while your gaff is still warm in your dragbag.
 And get practiced on a sensible boy beat.

 Taking off the makeup can leave you looking a little raw … and not in the good way.
 Spook yourself, watch him go from impressed to intrigued, and don’t put out until you’ve washed your junk!
 (Unless you’re into that.)